 See the experimental and data collection research and protocols page for information about working with human subjects.

 Syntax is the study of the sentence structure in the world's languages.
 Experimental syntax uses tools from experimental psycholinguistics to learn more about the ways these structures differ cross-linguistically as well as to understand how a language's structures affect how people use and produce their language.
 For example, an eye-tracker can be used to monitor people's eye movements while they look at scenes on a screen and listen to sentences.
 What they look at while listening to the sentences provides a fine grained moment-by-moment window into how different syntactic structures affect people's on-going understanding of the sentences they are listening to.
 This type of research can not only be valuable for a better understanding of how language structures differ and how these different structures affect people's understanding of language, but also for providing the basis for better computational applications.

-Experimental Semantics and Pragmatics
+Quantitative Semantics and Experimental Semantics and Pragmatics

 When you pull out your iPhone and ask Siri a question, how does it understand what we mean?
 After all, even other humans sometimes aren’t sure what we’re really trying to say “between the lines.”
 This is the realm of semantics and pragmatics – which examines the conventional or literal meaning of words and sentences, but also how meaning can change depending on the context.
 Applications range as widely as improving voice recognition software, to determining exactly what does or does not constitute perjury, to more effective advertising.